Tropical storm Idalia expected to become a major hurricane before hitting Florida, forecasters say

 Tropical Storm Idalia intensified early Monday and was expected to become a major hurricane before it reaches Florida's Gulf coast, the National Hurricane Center said Monday, warning of an increasing risk of life-threatening storm surge and dangerous hurricane-force winds in Florida as soon as late Tuesday.

-At 7 a.m.
-Monday, the storm was about 90 miles south off the western tip of Cuba with maximum sustained winds of 65 mph.
-The storm was stationary at the time, the hurricane center said.
+At 11 a.m.
+Monday, the storm was about 80 miles south-southwest off the western tip of Cuba and moving north at 8 mph with maximum sustained winds of 65 mph, according to the National Hurricane Center in Miami.

-The center's update also included a hurricane advisory for the Cuban province of Pinar Del Rio.

-Idalia could approach Florida on Wednesday with winds of up to 100 mph (160 kph), according to the latest forecasts from the Hurricane Center.
+Idalia could approach Florida on Wednesday with winds of up to 100 mph, according to the latest forecasts from the Hurricane Center.
 That would make it a Category 3 hurricane.

-Along a vast stretch of Florida's west coast, up to 11 feet (3.4 meters) of ocean water could surge on shore, raising fears of destructive flooding.
+A number of watches and warnings were issued up and down Florida's Gulf coast from the lower Florida Keys to the Panhandle.

+A hurricane warning was issued from the middle of Longboat Key northward to the Ochlockonee River, including Tampa Bay, while a hurricane watch was in effect for Englewood to the middle of Longboat Key and west of the Ochlockonee River westward to Indian Pass..

 U.S. & World